 The law at the time provided that “except in instances when a reasonable extension of the statutory period for collection will allow an agreement to be accepted.”
 The collection statute was 10 years.
 Extensions were limited to no more than 5 years, plus up to 1 year to account for changes in the agreement (such as payment skips, interest rate changes, etc.).

-One would think that after the IRS disclosed that it had made these misrepresentations it would agree to settle the case.
-However, that did not happen.
-Instead, the IRS took the position that it was correct in denying the taxpayers offers because the offers exceeded what the taxpayers could afford to pay.
-Note that the IRS had originally rejected the taxpayers offers because they were too low.
-Now the IRS argues that it was entitled to reject the taxpayers offers because the offers were too high.
+At trial, the IRS conceded that the taxpayers had $888 of excess income each month.
+But instead of conceding the case, the IRS took the position that it was correct in denying the taxpayers’ offers because the offers exceeded what the taxpayers could afford to pay.
+Note that the IRS had originally rejected the taxpayers’ offers because they were too low.
+Now at trial, the IRS argued that it was entitled to reject the taxpayers’ offers because the offers were too high.